DenisAndreevDmtr/city_project/README.md

 5. Run SpringBootCityApplication;

-In order to use all functionality you need to authorize (authorization endpoint).
+In order to use all functionality you need to authorize (authorization endpoint: localhost:8080/api/v1/authorization).
 After authorization you will get token.
 There are 2 users in the DB:
 1. login: admin, password: admin;